Laces, Velcro, or Boa Dials: which cycling shoe closure is best?

 Laces, Velcro and Boa dials are the three most common kinds of cycling shoe closure and each retention system has its pros and cons.

-During a triathlon, you’ll have to put on your cycling shoes after the swim and take them off before the run.
-This means that choosing a suitable cycling shoe closure is arguably more important for triathletes than road cyclists.
+During a triathlon, you’ll have to pull on your cycling shoes quickly after the swim and whip them off before the run.
+This means that choosing a suitable cycling shoe closure that offers comfort but also is quick and easy to function single-handed is key.
+Road cyclists on the other hand, will be less focussed on putting on and more on the distribution of pressure, comfort, and weight.

-The multitude of cycling shoe retention systems makes it tricky to choose the best triathlon bike shoes.
+The multitude of cycling shoe retention systems makes it tricky to choose what’s best for your triathlon bike shoes.
 To narrow down your choice, we’ve taken a look at the main cycling shoe closures, so that you can decide which is best for you.

 You might also be interested in learning what’s the difference between road bike shoes and tri bike shoes.
 Make sure you know how to fit new cleats onto your bike shoes too.